Colored Markov polycategories and diagrammatic differentiation: Co-indexed colored Markov polycategories

 \section{Co-indexed colored Markov polycategories}

 This section introduces co-indexed colored Markov polycategories.
 The purpose of co-indexing is to organize a family of CMPs over an indexing category $\T$.
 Each object $t\in \Ob(\T)$ carries a CMP $\PC_t$, and each morphism $\alpha:t\to t'$ gives a structure-preserving pushforward from $\PC_t$ to $\PC_{t'}$.
+Proofs not included in the main text of this section are given in Appendix~\ref{app:functorial_proofs}.